-Some of my best memories were connected to my introduction to Mexican food and especially the Topopo Salad at El Azteco.
 El Az, as it was affectionately known, was a dark damp basement hole-in-the-wall restaurant that served cheap Mexican food and beverages.
 As students, that’s all it took for a restaurant to become a favorite.
-But this one had GREAT food so we were sold!
-Kids lined the stairs and the block to get their Mexican “Fix” on $1 pitchers of beer or Margarita night.
+And this one had GREAT food, so we were sold!

 What made the Topopo so special?

-Starting with a base of bean nachos, then topped with a very generous slathering of cool guacamole, the Topopo was finished with a mile-high mound of a Mexican-style chef’s salad that is packed full of chicken, cheese and veggies–even peas.
+Starting with a base of warm bean nachos, then topped with a very generous slathering of cool guacamole, the Topopo was finished with a mile-high mound of a Mexican-style chef’s salad that is packed full of chicken, cheese and veggies–even peas.
 It was like a volcano erupting with deliciousness, falling off the dinner plate by the time it arrived at the table.

-The origins weren’t difficult to find after a few minutes of surfing the web.
-Turns out Sunset Magazine published a cookbook back in the early 1970s that featured not only the Topopo but a few other favorite recipes on the El Azteco menu.
+Turns out California-based Sunset Magazine published a cookbook back in the early 1970s that featured not only the Topopo but a few other favorite recipes on the El Azteco menu.
 One former El Az employee said the cookbook was hidden under a restaurant counter for reference.

 Recreating the Topopo Salad

-I use a little less cheese for my “nacho” base than the original.
+- I use a little less cheese for my “nacho” base than the original.
 Extra sharp cheddar is perfect since it packs so much flavor in a small amount.
-As a result, I can use a lot less cheese than I would normally use, safe a few fat grams and calories, and still get Topopo.
+I can use a lot less cheese than I would normally use, once again saving some of those fat grams and calories for guac.

 - 1/2-1 cup shredded cheese Monterey Jack, cheddar or white Mexican cheese (I use ½ c sharp cheddar)

-- 2 cups chicken cooked and finely shredded (rotisserie chicken works) (optional)
+- 2 cups cooked chicken, finely shredded )rotisserie chicken works)

-- 2 cups refried beans warm (1 can if not using freshly made)
+- 2 cups refried beans, warmed (1 can if not using freshly made)

 - 1-2 cups shredded Cheddar or Monterey Jack cheese